 Reading Time: 10 minutes – Focusing on ‘outcome’ versus ‘cost-per-hire.’

 Technology-driven talent suppliers such as LinkedIn and related job-board aggregators stress ‘cost per hire’ and ‘speed to hire’ as two fundamental features of their value proposition.
-Their value proposition caters to the hiring organisations who measure the success of their talent acquisition through its ability to reduce the cost of hire and refill a vacancy in the shortest time possible.
-Their algorithm lacks the ability to predict job performance outcomes.
+Their value proposition caters to hiring organizations that measure the success of their talent acquisition by its ability to reduce the cost of hire and fill a vacancy in the shortest time possible.
+Their algorithm cannot predict job performance outcomes.

 “A lousy hire compounds the original cost of acquisition.”

-Reducing recruitment costs is a distinct corporate goal but hiring well and ‘time on the job’ are not always mutually compatible outcomes.
-Incompatibility of outcome may seem cynical, but it’s not without some justification, as the soft and hard costs of terminating a lousy hire compound the original cost of acquisition.
-Perhaps the cynicism is well placed given the statistic that 40% of all senior hires fail within 18 months.
+Reducing recruitment costs is a distinct corporate goal, but hiring well and ‘time on the job’ are not always mutually compatible outcomes.
+Incompatibility of outcomes may seem cynical, but it’s not without justification, as the soft and hard costs of terminating a lousy hire compound the original acquisition cost.
+Perhaps the cynicism is well placed, given the statistic that 40% of all senior hires fail within 18 months.

 “Forty percent of all senior hires fail”

-Perhaps rather than thinking in terms of cost per hire, maybe one should be more counter-intuitive and consider the value of the outcome.
-It is possible to hire for results where the probability of productivity and profitability relative to per employee average is 55% and 25% respectively.
-Amortizing the cost of hire using these metrics would be more palatable to the bottom line as opposed to the current approach.
+Perhaps rather than thinking in terms of cost per hire, one should be more counterintuitive and consider the value of the outcome.
+It is possible to hire for results, with probabilities of productivity and profitability relative to the per-employee average of 55% and 25%, respectively.
+Amortizing the cost of hire using these metrics would be more palatable to the bottom line than the current approach.

 “A CEO’s average tenure is four years”

 Regardless of performance, studies have determined that a CEO’s average tenure is four years.
-Consider the financial outcome of hiring a below average CEO over a four-year term.
-The cost of acquisition is a pittance in comparison to the long-term outcome of the corporation’s growth.
-Understandably, many reasons may account for the four-year average, but let’s assume their departure is related to poor performance.
+Consider the financial outcome of hiring a below-average CEO over a four-year term.
+The cost of acquisition is a pittance compared to the long-term benefits of the corporation’s growth.
+Understandably, there may be many reasons for the four-year average, but let’s assume their departure is related to poor performance.

 “Can take time for a Board to recognize hiring error”